pgsdesign/Sovereign_School/README.md

 	Upgrade to the various new features as we grow and need more complex key management.

-Symbiotic Beta Test Land for Developers
+Symbiotic School and Developer Beta Test Land Win-Win

-	Since we have a school with a great network and hundreds of potential users in a fairly controlled environment We are uniquely able to provide developers with a test bed to try stuff with a bunch of folks that will break your shit.
+	Since we have a school with a great network and hundreds of potential users in a fairly controlled environment, we are uniquely able to provide developers with a test bed to try stuff with a bunch of folks that will break your shit.

-	We can find a way for devs to support the school a bit and the school will support the devs a bit.
+	We can find a way for devs to support the school a bit and the school will support the devs a bit - win-win

 	Kids get to be on the front lines of bitcoin development right on their own campus.

 	Kids will getting exposed to this at a young age and will be the next gen devs coming up

-	As a private school, we can work with folks in really creative ways that I'd too dopey to think of, but you will.
+	As a private school, we can work with folks in really creative ways that I'm too dopey to think of, but you all will.